tir38/android-master-detail-nav-drawer/README.md

 }
 </pre>

-All we need to do is null check `drawerLayout` before setting up drawer view and menu icon.
+All we need to do is null check `drawerLayout` before setting up drawer view and menu icon and before we try to close the drawer.
 If Android decides to use our `layout/activity_main.xml`, then the view hierarchy will contain a view with id `drawer_layout`.
 If Android decides to use `layout-sw600dp/activity_main.xml`, then the view hierarchy will NOT contain a view with that id.
 In other words, we are able to use the presense of `drawerLayout` as an indication of whether we're on a large screen or not.

 At this point we are pretty muched wrapped up.
 Checking our results on several phones and tablets shows that things are working as expected.

 ![phone](readme_images/phone_and_tablet_almost.png)

-*Navigation Drawer on phone and master/detail on tablet.*
+*Navigation drawer on phone and master/detail on tablet.*

 Bonus Round
 ----

 There are two small things bothering me.
-First let's compare the Navigation Drawer to pre-API 19 devices with newer ones:
+First let's compare the navigation drawer to pre-API 19 devices with newer ones:

 ![yuck](readme_images/yuck_closeup.png)

 *Yuck!
-Navigation Drawer looks terirrlbe on devices API 19 and newer.*
+Navigation drawer looks terirrlbe on devices API 19 and newer.*

 ![Looks good](readme_images/api17_closeup.png)

 *Looks fine on devices older than API 19.*

 When we followed the CodePath example we used a transparent status bar on API 19+ devices (see `android:windowTranslucentStatus` in `values-v19/styles.xml`).
 This allowed the navigation drawer to slide "under" the status bar.
 This matches the material design specs.
 However on these newer devices, if our drawer content is too near the top it will get partially obscured by the status bar.
 I've actually seen this on a few production apps I use personally.
 Fixing this problem is quite easy though.
-We will supply some top padding to the root view in `fragment_detail.xml`, *but only for API 19+ devices that are using the navigation drawer (i.e. devices with smallest width less than 600dp).
+We will supply some top padding to the root view in `fragment_detail.xml`, **but only for API 19+ devices that are using the navigation drawer** (i.e. devices with smallest width less than 600dp).

 `fragment_detail.xml`: